Gary To Make A Comeback In ‘Running Man,’ Supports ‘Monday Couple’ Partner Song Ji Hyo Amidst Cancellation Controversy

 Following his heartbreaking exit from the hit variety show, Running Man, last year, Kang Gary will allegedly make a comeback to the show.
 This is amidst the cancellation controversy that involves his Monday Couple partner Song Ji Hyo and friend Kim Jong Kook.

-According to reports, the 38-year-old rapper will be making an unexpected return to Running Man that surprised not only his fans, but the entire staff of the show as well.
+According to reports, the 38-year-old rapper will be making an unexpected return to Running Man that surprised not only his fans but the entire staff of the show as well.
 On January 17, Gary allegedly participated in filming the special episode which will feature his surprise comeback, Koreaboo reports.

-The source also added that the episode will also highlight the reaction of the unsuspecting Running Man crew upon Gary’s return.
+The source also added that the episode would also highlight the reaction of the unsuspecting Running Man crew upon Gary’s return.
 Lee Hwan Jin, the show’s producer, revealed that everything was kept secret from everyone.
 Gary’s comeback will be aired on January 29.

 “The episode is set to air 2 weeks later so it’s difficult for me to tell you the content of it but it was kept very secret so everyone was surprised.
 It will be filled with secrets and surprises so please look forward to it.”